A fully anisotropic mechanism for formation of trapped surfaces in vacuum: Solutions to the deformation equation on

-To prove our main Theorem \ref{Main:thm} it suffices\footnote{Assuming $\delta\delta_0^{-1}$, $\de_0$ sufficiently small, depending on $M_0$. } now to show that if $M_0$ verifies the the assumption \eqref{eq:main-thm2} then an appropriate solution to the differential inequality on the standard sphere $S=S_{0,0}$, \bea -\lap R+ R^{-1}|\nab R|^2+R< 2^{-1} M_0, \eea can be found.
-In our argument below we can also assume that $u_*$ is close to $ r_0$.
+To prove our main Theorem \ref{Main:thm} it suffices\footnote{Assuming $\delta\delta_0^{-1}$, $\de_0$ sufficiently small, depending on $M_0$. } now to show that if $M_0$ verifies the the assumption \eqref{eq:main-thm2}, then an appropriate solution to the differential inequality on the standard sphere $S=S_{0,0}$, \bea -\lap R+ R^{-1}|\nab R|^2+R< 2^{-1} M_0, \eea can be found.\footnote{From this point onwards, we drop the subscript $_0$ in the connection coefficients as it will be clear from context that we consider the connection coefficients associated to the initial sphere $S_{0,0}$.}

-Let $R=e^{-\phi}$ and for simplicity of notation rewrite $M=2^{-1}M_0$.
-Then the main deformation equation \eqref{trapped-Ineq2} reduces to \bea \lap \phi+1< M e^\phi . \eea We show below that (\ref{main.ineq}) can be solved as long as $M\geq 0 $ and $M\geq c>0$ on some open ball of $S$.
+Let $R=e^{-\phi}$.
+Then the main deformation equation \eqref{trapped-Ineq2} reduces to \bea \lap \phi+1< \frac 12 M_0 e^\phi . \eea We show below that (\ref{main.ineq}) can be solved as long as $M_0\geq 0 $ and $M_0\geq M_*>0$ on some open ball of $S$.
 Our approach provides an explicit construction using the Green's function for the Laplacian on $S$.
-The main observation is that given any function $\tilde{\phi}$, there exists a sufficiently large constant $C$ such that \eqref{main.ineq} is satisfied by $\phi=\tilde{\phi}+C$ on the set where $M$ has a positive lower bound.
-It is therefore sufficient first to construct a function $\tilde{\phi}$ satisfying \eqref{main.ineq} only on the complement of the set where $M$ has a positive lower bound.
+The main observation is that given any function $\tilde{\phi}$, there exists a sufficiently large constant $C$ such that \eqref{main.ineq} is satisfied by $\phi=\tilde{\phi}+C$ on the set where $M_0$ has a positive lower bound.
+It is therefore sufficient first to construct a function $\tilde{\phi}$ satisfying \eqref{main.ineq} only on the complement of the set where $M_0$ has a positive lower bound.
 It turns out that an appropriately rescaled and cut-off version of the Green's function for the Laplacian satisfies this property.
-As we will show below, this approach provides the sharp bounds for the solution $\phi$ when $M$ is concentrated on a small geodesic ball $B_p(\ep)$.